DenisKealy/mcm-practicum/docs/blog/blog.md

 From a research article titled: *"Understanding the Odour Spaces: A Step towards Solving Olfactory Stimulus-Percept Problem"* - published in the PLOS One journal in 2015: doi.org/10.1371/journal.pone.0141263

-*"We can describe each database as an undirected graph or network, where nodes are perceptual descriptors and an edge is shared by two perceptual descriptors if they have occurred together in the perceptual description of a molecule."*
+> "We can describe each database as an undirected graph or network, where nodes are perceptual descriptors and an edge is shared by two perceptual descriptors if they have occurred together in the perceptual description of a molecule."

-*"**The important questions to be addressed with respect to the perceptual network are about its structural organisation, particularly, its difference from a random network and its degree distribution**"*
+> "The important questions to be addressed with respect to the perceptual network are about its structural organisation, particularly, its difference from a random network and its degree distribution"

 So for each dataset I aim to calculate the same network characteristics that these researchers used in their analysis and replicate their work on both their data (flavornet, good scents company), as well as newly released data(keller).
 In the supplementary materials of the PLOS One publication they included detailed methods of how they calculated the network statistics and how they compared it against random networks.